awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 New-EC2Tag -Resource i-12345678 -Tag $tag
 ```

-For examples of installing and importing `AWS.Tools` modules, and using PowerShell Core cmdlets in Automation document content, see [ Walkthrough: Using Document Builder to create a custom Automation document](automation-walk-document-builder.md)\.
+For examples of installing and importing `AWS.Tools` modules, and using PowerShell Core cmdlets in runbooks, see [ Walkthrough: Using Document Builder to create a custom runbook](automation-walk-document-builder.md)\.

 **Note**
 Each `aws:executeScript` action can run up to a maximum duration of 600 seconds \(ten minutes\)\.
 You can limit the timeout by specifying the `timeoutSeconds` parameter for an `aws:executeScript` step\.